Cast your mind back to the last time you felt jealousy or envy.

 As I began to spiral I passed through feelings of incompetence, laziness and finally hit self-loathing transported into that place of unworthiness and ultimatley questioning my very existence.

-Yep, jealousy and envy have one hell'a kick.
+Yep, jealousy has one hell'a kick.

 So why are these emotions so powerful?